agnestanko/agnestanko/README.md

 - 🔭 **Currently working on:** Research in tumor growth modeling using neural networks.
 - 📚 **Current Focus:** Deepening my expertise in control systems, embedded programming, and full-stack development.
 - 👯 **Looking for:** A challenging summer internship to apply my skills in a professional environment and contribute to meaningful projects.
-- 💬 **Ask me about:** Java, OOP, microcontroller systems, PID control, database design, or building full-stack web applications.
+- 💬 **Ask me about:** Java, OOP, microcontroller systems, control methods, database design, or building full-stack web applications.
 - 📫 **How to reach me:** agnes.tanko@yahoo.com | https://www.linkedin.com/in/agnes-maria-tanko-1987b9392/

 ---